 Here are answers to questions people ask the most about how to pick out tires.
 This info won’t make you a tire expert but will give you the basics when you visit your tire dealer.

-Q: Do I Want All-Season or Snow Tires?
+Q: Do I Want All-season or Snow Tires?

 A: It depends on whether you drive in winter conditions regularly.

 Tires are categorized as all-season, summer, traction, winter or highway (for light trucks).
-Buying a set of highway or all-season tires is a good choice if you live in a sunny, warm climate that gets occasional rain and you aren't regularly traveling on snow and ice.
+Buying a set of highway or all-season tires is a good choice if you live in a sunny, warm climate that gets occasional rain and you aren’t regularly traveling on snow and ice.
 They perform well in climates where temperatures don’t typically get below 45 degrees.
 All-season tires are built to handle hot pavement but don’t offer the traction needed for slick, winter roads.
-If your area gets snow or ice every year, or if you make regular trips over mountain passes in the winter months, you’ll likely need all-season tires for spring, summer and fall driving, and winter tires for more harsh conditions.
+If your area gets snow or ice every year, or if you make regular trips over mountain passes in the winter months, you’ll likely need all-season tires for spring, summer and fall driving, and snow tires for more harsh conditions.
 Get the full lowdown on how they’re different and how to choose winter tires.